nilsolav/LSSS_utilities/README.md

 # LSSS utilities
 Python library for adding utilities in  LSSS.
+This is collection of smaller features that we created and have made available.
+They can be used as is, or used as templates for your own functions.

 ## Initialisation
 To enable the functionality in LSSS follow these steps